 If none of these options pans out, an insurance broker can help you find an affordable insurance plan.

-Because life insurance is designed to provide financial security for surviving beneficiaries, most single college students without dependents can go without it.
-However, anyone with co-signed debt, such as student loans or credit cards, should have life insurance to protect a surviving debt owner.
+Life insurance: Because life insurance is designed to provide financial security for surviving beneficiaries, most single college students without dependents can go without it.